 Appendix 1 provides a summary of the "Strategic" Green Belt land releases as recommended by SKM.
 For these areas SKM identified potential development parcels and calculated a dwelling capacity range based on net densities of 30 - 50dph.
-It is recommended that Plan policies are developed on the basis of achieving a mid-range overall target minimum density
+It is recommended that Plan policies are developed on the basis of achieving a mid-range overall

-- of 40dph.
-This will necessitate some higher suburban density forms of development in some locations. - 2.4 Furthermore, as set out in Strategic Local Plan Background Note: Residential Density October 2014 (HOU 015), a draft of which was presented to PPC July 2014.
-This is includes as M7xQ2 Appendix 1. - Work on density assumptions in the draft Strategic Local Plan (SLP) is based on HCA research, in the form of a density matrix (Table 3.3 from the Homes and Communities Agency Urban Design Compendium reference below).
+- target minimum density of 40dph.
+This will necessitate some higher suburban density forms of development in some locations. - 2.4 Furthermore, as set out in Strategic Local Plan Background Note: Residential Density October 2014 (HOU 15); a draft of which was presented to PPC July 2014.
+This is included at M7vi Q2 Appendix 1. - Work on density assumptions in the draft Strategic Local Plan (SLP) is based on HCA research, in the form of a density matrix (Table 3.3 from the Homes and Communities Agency Urban Design Compendium reference below).
 The matrix links typical residential densities to urban form ('creating urban structure').
 It draws on examples of development across the UK and Europe.
 Average densities are based on case studies analysed as part of the Sustainable Residential Quality: Exploring the housing potential of large sites research.
 The matrix recommends that residential densities of 30 to 50 DPH (alongside related services) should be applied in suburban locations.
-This is considered to be relevant to the SKM identified sub areas assessed for the draft SLP, as they are located on the edges of existing settlements and exhibit suburban characteristics. - 2.5 The landowner / developer team have confirmed the capacity was appropriate, deliverable and supported as part of landowner / developer submissions summer 2018. - 2.6 The landowner / developer team have also confirmed that the capacity was appropriate, deliverable and supported as part of their landowner / developer Local Plan Regulation 19 Publication formal representations in October 2018. - 2.7 The early Masterplanning work by the landowner / developer team team (see other MIQs) also demonstrated that this Broad Location is capable of delivering 365 homes. - 2.8 As addressed in response to other MIQs, it can also be noted that the Broad Location landowner/developer team (Alban Developments Limited & Adrian Irving (Trustee)) have agreed a Statement of Common Ground in December 2019.
-This includes their confirmation that they agree that the 365 figure is deliverable.
+This is considered to be relevant to the SKM identified sub areas assessed for the draft SLP, as they are located on the edges of existing settlements and exhibit suburban characteristics. - 2.5 The landowner / developer team confirmed the capacity was appropriate, deliverable and supported as part of landowner / developer submissions summer 2018. - 2.6 The landowner / developer team have also confirmed that the capacity was appropriate, deliverable and supported as part of their landowner / developer Local Plan Regulation 19 Publication formal representations in October 2018. - 2.7 The significant amounts of Masterplanning work with relevant stakeholders demonstrates that this Broad Location is capable of delivering 1,100 homes.
+As set out in the Councils response to question M6 Q5, a PPA has been signed and much work undertaken, as quoted below: - "5.3 In more detail, significant progress has been made in particular with regard to the East Hemel Hempstead (North, Central and South), North St Albans and North West Harpenden Masterplans.
+PPAs have been signed covering all 5 of these Broad Locations, comprising the 'first tranche' of Masterplans". - 2.8 As addressed in response to other MIQs, it can also be noted that the Broad Location landowner/developer team (St Albans School and the St Albans School Woollam Trust; Hallam Land Management Ltd; and Hunston Properties Limited) have agreed a December 2019 Statement of Common Ground.
+This includes their confirmation that they agree that the 1,100 figure is deliverable.